-You should explicitly convey to your customers if you mark up your prices to cover duties and other fees.
+You should explicitly convey to your customers that you mark up your prices to cover duties and other fees.

-DDP is very convenient to your customers because it removes the burden of paying another fee before receiving their shipment.
+DDP is convenient for your customers because it removes the burden of paying another fee before receiving their shipment.
 They just have to wait for their shipment to arrive.
 It is especially appealing if the merchant absorbs all the costs.

 Usually, the advantage for the merchant can come from having a steady, reliable market in a certain place.
 This will reduce risk if you know you can reliably send shipments to the destination country.

-In ShipStation, you can manually apply DDP to individual orders or you can create an automation rule that will do it automatically for you.
+In ShipStation, you can manually apply DDP to individual orders or create an automation rule that will automatically do it for you.

 Bill Int’l Duties to Payor of Shipping Charges is one of the actions available for automation rules.
 You can set up your criteria based on the destination country, carrier, customer, or other necessary limits.

-An automation rule will tick the box to Bill Duties to Payor automatically when qualified orders import into ShipStation.
+This automation rule will enable the Bill Duties to Payor option for a shipment automatically when qualified orders import into ShipStation.

 Available only when using your own DHL Express account (not with DHL Express from ShipStation).

 USPS when shipping First-Class Mail International, Priority Mail International, or Priority Mail Express International from the US to Canada only.
 Review the requirements for shipping internationally with USPS.